-Brands with the same sort authority in their voices will similarly be remembered.
+Brands with the same authority in their voices will similarly be remembered.
 But to do so, they must create a strong and distinctive voice, like classic writers and novelists.

 Here are some of my favorite tactics, based on tips for novelists, on how to build your brand’s voice.

 Don’t Lose the Story